How to Answer "Why Are You Interested in This Position?"

 The key to landing the job is knowing you are capable of handling the job.
 Since you already know the job requirements, you must align your skills and experiences to prove your competency.

 As a helpful tip, pinpoint one primary aspect of the job related to your experience or skill.
 Brush on the subject and add some of the desired skills into the narrative to amplify your expertise.
-Having the relevant knowledge and skill is an important requirement, so highlight them to prove that you are the best fit for the role.
+Having the relevant knowledge and skills is an important requirement, so highlight them to prove that you are the best fit for the role.

 5. Consider your career trajectory.